 Research into treatments for Alzheimer’s disease, attention deficit hyperactivity disorder (ADHD), and sleeping disorders, has yielded some exciting new intelligence-enhancing drugs.

 Modafinil is part of this new generation.
 Originally developed by Professor Michel Jouvet at the French pharmaceutical company Lafon Laboratories in the 1980’s, the compound began as an experimental treatment for narcolepsy.
 This drug has been shown to improve alertness and attention span, and enhance some aspects of working memory.
 The effects are subtle, but have led to intensive online marketing as a ‘smart drug,’ and widespread off-label use.

 The medical implications of widespread use of a potentially harmful drug are alarming.
 According to the manufacturer’s website, it is not known if Provigil (trade name for modafinil) is safe or if it works in children under the age of 17.
-Professor Barbara Sahakian, Professor of Clinical Neuropsychology at the University of Cambridge, said: “…we certainly need to be concerned about the use of these drugs by healthy children and adolescents where their brains are still in development.”
+Professor Barbara Sahakian, Professor of Clinical Neuropsychology at the University of Cambridge, wrote in an article for the University of Cambridge website: “…we certainly need to be concerned about the use of these drugs by healthy children and adolescents where their brains are still in development.”
 One danger is the occasionally dubious composition of drugs bought on the Internet.